Not all marketing has to be digital. What marketing strategies should you be using as well?

 Agency it’s possible to find a more local generic show to exhibit at or perhaps once more dedicated to a particular industry.

-Guerrilla marketing is a more risky strategy in which a brand or company uses unconventional, creative and surprise means to get their name out there.
+Guerrilla marketing is a more risky strategy in which a brand or company uses unconventional, creative and surprising means to get their name out there.
 It is a form of publicity.

 The activity usually takes the form of something which needs to be seen, witnessed or experienced.

-Of course a guerrilla marketing campaign can be boosted by word being spread online and the campaign going viral.
+Of course, a guerrilla marketing campaign can be boosted by the word being spread online and the campaign going viral.

 They often take place out in public on the street for maximum exposure.